scrapy/scrapy/docs/intro/tutorial.rst

                 item['desc'] = sel.xpath('div/text()').extract()
                 yield item

-.. note:: You can find a fully-functional variant of this spider in the dirbot_ project available at https://github.com/scrapy/dirbot
+.. note:: You can find a fully-functional variant of this spider in the dirbot_/\
+   project available at https://github.com/scrapy/dirbot

 Now crawling dmoz.org yields ``DmozItem`` objects::